passwordcockpit/passwordcockpit/README.md

 - password: `Admin123!`

 ## Technologies
+Passwordcockpit uses [Docker](https://www.docker.com/) to rapidly deploy the environment.
+The images have been optimized to reflect the need of the application, providing great performance.

 The application itself follows the RESTFUL architecture. <br>
 There are 3 levels of encryption:
 - A PIN that the user can place on a password
 - SSL encryption to transfer data to the server
 - Database encryption for login informations, passwords and files.

 ### Frontend
 Frontend has been developed using [`Ember.js`](https://emberjs.com/). <br>